aayush-bhardwaj/FlashCard/React/README.md

     ,document.getElementById("app")
 )
 ```

+NOTE : In react

+* Module imports are hoisted (internally moved to the beginning of the current scope).
+* We can import a function from a module using {}
+* in ReactDOM.render() needs two arguments - the component to render and the target HTML id.

-4. Now last step is to open '/react/src/views.index.pug' and add the line
+Now last step is to open '/react/src/views.index.pug' and add the line

 ```
 script(src="/static/bundle.min.js" type="text/javascript")
 ```
-5. Now run command
+ Now run command
 ```
 webpack
 ```
-6. And , in other terminal run command
+And , in other terminal run command
 ```
 nodemon server
 ```